Eastwooder/advent-of-code-2024/docs/README.md

 ## Optional template features

-### Configure aoc-cli integration

-1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli --version 0.12.0`
-2. Create the file `<home_directory>/.adventofcode.session` and paste your session cookie into it.
-To retrieve the session cookie, press F12 anywhere on the Advent of Code website to open your browser developer tools.
-Look in _Cookies_ under the _Application_ or _Storage_ tab, and copy out the `session` cookie value. [^1]

-Once installed, you can use the [download command](#download-input--description-for-a-day), the read command, and automatically submit solutions via the [`--submit` flag](#submitting-solutions).

 ### Automatically track ⭐️ progress in the readme

-This template includes [a Github action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.
+This template includes [a GitHub action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.

 To enable it, complete the following steps: